Codehardt/leader-line/README.md

     width: 50,
     height: 80,
   }),
-  {endLabel: 'This is additional label'}
+  { endLabel: "This is additional label" }
 );
 ```